clsync/clsync/README.md

     apt-get install clsync

-If it's required to install clsync from the source, first of all, you should install dependencies to compile clsync.
-As you can see from GNUmakefile clsync depends only on "glib-2.0", so on debian-like systems you should execute something like:
+If it's required to install clsync from the source, first of all, you should install dependencies to compile it.
+On debian-like systems you should execute something like:

     apt-get install libglib2.0-dev autoreconf gcc